 " in 1962.

-In 1993, when the three remaining members of Booker T. & the MG's (Steve Cropper, Donald "Duck" Dunn, and Booker T. Jones), backed Neil Young on his tour, they ended each show with "Dock of the Bay."
+In 1993, when the three remaining members of Booker T. & the MG's (Steve Cropper, Donald "Duck" Dunn, and Booker T. Jones), backed Neil Young on his tour, they played "Dock Of The Bay" near the end of each show.

 Redding died five months before Martin Luther King, Jr. was shot in Memphis, where this was recorded.
 Amid the angry racial tensions, "Dock of the Bay" stood out as an integrated collaboration in a segregated city; Redding's co-writer/producer Steve Cropper was white, as was Donald "Duck" Dunn, who played bass on the track.